Similar to other predict methods, this function returns predictions from a

 Estimation of baseline survival function conditional on the estimated values

-is carried out according to the method described in Chapter
+of beta is carried out according to the method described in Chapter

 4.3 of Kalbfleish and Prentice.
 In particular, it agrees exactly the